 - UPenn requires “a consolidated transcript that pulls together and organizes your academic work.
 If the name of a course isn’t clear or needs further explanation, include a brief course description.
 Course listings, grading/rating scales, syllabi, lab work, reading lists, textbooks or historical/current information help enhance our understanding of your academic program.”

 - Harvard states the following: There is no special process, but all relevant information about your educational and personal background is welcome.
-In addition to the application, all applicants are required to submit standardized tests, a transcript (you may create your own), and recommendations.
+In addition to the application, all applicants must submit standardized tests, a transcript (you may create your own), and recommendations.

 - Caltech states “Depending on your experience and the transcript that you present, it may be necessary for you to attach additional explanations of your coursework.”

-Be aware that while many colleges have moved to test-optional policies, homeschooled applicants may still be required to submit test scores.
+Be aware that while many colleges have moved to test-optional policies, that isn’t a blanket rule.
+Colleges may still require homeschooled applicants to submit test scores.
 Pitzer, for example, is test-optional for all applicants except homeschool students.
-Submitting SAT/ACT, SAT subject tests and/or AP tests can attest to what homeschoolers have learned, and the fairness of the grades reflected in the transcript.
+Submitting SAT/ACT, SAT subject tests and/or AP tests can attest to what homeschoolers have learned.
+It also solidifies the fairness of the grades reflected in the transcript.

 Is a Homeschooled College Applicant at a Disadvantage?

 There is no evidence to suggest that homeschooling disadvantages you in the college admission process.
-A 2016 study by the National Home Education Research Institute (NHERI) scored between 15 and 30 percentage points higher on standardized academic achievement tests.
-While a little outdated, this study from 2010 found that homeschooled students not only possess higher test scores but also higher grade point averages (GPAs) and graduation rates when compared to traditionally-educated students.
+A 2016 study by the National Home Education Research Institute (NHERI) shows a difference.
+Homeschooled students scored between 15 and 30 percentage points higher on standardized academic achievement tests.
+While a little outdated, this study from 2010 found that homeschooled students not only possess higher test scores but also higher grade point averages (GPAs).
+Additionally, they see graduation rates when compared to traditionally-educated students.

 These strong academic achievements could result in higher admission rates than traditionally-educated students.
 Unfortunately, data on admission rates of homeschooled students compared to students from a traditional high school education isn’t available.
 However, anecdotal evidence points to equally successful admission outcomes.
-Harvard documents the admission journey of three homeschooled students in their blog, providing some insightful lessons on applying as a homeschooler.
+Harvard documents the admission journey of three homeschooled students in their blog.
+Articles like this are great for providing some insightful lessons on applying as a homeschooler.
 These students from North Carolina were homeschooled and admitted into several top colleges.